 Japan 2012 - First Cabin Hotel Karasuma Kyoto

 There is no door - just a curtain that you can draw for privacy.
-A bedside console provide controls for the lighting and air-conditioning, as well as some music channels.
-There is even a flat screen TV, though most of the programming is in Japanese.
+A bedside console provides controls for the lighting and air-conditioning, as well as some music channels.
+There is even a flat-screen TV, though most of the programming is in Japanese.

 Bathroom facilities are shared - and there are a generous number of showers and toilets for the guests.
 There is even a self-service laundry, and a small pantry area where you can buy food and drinks from vending machines.
 They have thought of everything!

 I like the cabin hotel concept.
 It is great for solo travelers or businessmen who have missed the last train home and don't want to sleep in a coffin.
 There are male and female cabins on separate floors, with dedicated lifts for total privacy.

 The rate is around USD50 per night.
 Not cheap by Malaysian standards, but a bargain in Japan.
 They even threw in a simple breakfast for the price.
 I highly recommend this hotel if you are traveling alone.